-After heing invalided home Fliish Dound was eligible to have his college evolutions of the second through the Department of Soldiers' Civil Re-Establishment Invalided Soldiers' Commission.
+After being invalided home, Elijah Pound was eligible to have his college expenses covered through the Department of Soldiers' Civil Re-Establishment Invalided Soldiers' Commission.
 He returned to Brandon College to complete his theology degree.

 Prior to the war, Pound worked as a student Baptist preacher in the summers between College terms.
 In 1912, he preached in the district around Emmaville, northwest of North Battleford, Saskatchewan.
 After graduation, Pound became a travelling Baptist minister and lived in the Bowsman River (now Bowsman, Manitoba) parsonage with his family in the 1920s.
 He preached in the communities of Swan River, Bowsman River, Birch River, Lady Hubble, and Lenswood and was reported to have four other appointments in the Swan Valley.
 He also did missionary work north of Boswman with the fishermen, lumbermen, and Aboriginals.
 This territory was considered the largest and most northern Baptist mission field in Manitoba.